 About Israel Rabinowitch

-The fellowship honors the career and contributions of Israel Rabinowich (1890-1983), the father of clinical chemistry in Canada.
+The fellowship honors the career and contributions of Israel Rabinowitch (1890-1983), the father of clinical chemistry in Canada.
 Rabinowitch joined the McGill Faculty of Medicine in 1922, and helped build the Metabolism and Toxicology Department at Montreal General Hospital.
-He was one of the first medical scientists to test insulin, and by the 1930s, his diabetic clinic was the second largest in North America.
+He was one of the first medical scientists to test insulin, and by the 1930s his diabetic clinic was the second largest in North America.